 Not only did my Mother cut herself from God, but from family and friends.
 She didn’t think it was important to create relationships with relatives and her children.
 I rarely saw any of my aunts and uncles who lived in Oklahoma and California.
 The few cousins I knew as a child drifted as I got older.

-There was one family member that consistently and faithfully maintained contact with her Aunt, my Mother.
-Cousin Gail.
+There was one family member that consistently and faithfully maintained contact, a niece, my cousin Gail.
 I found saved cards, photos, and letters in my Mothers desk of an older cousin I never knew and never met.
 In February a forwarded letter from Gail arrived in my mailbox, so I reached out with the news of Mom’s passing, including my email address.
 An email arrived a week later.

 Here is where God’s grace and divine intervention becomes apparent.